Well, Dear Reader, I did it. I successfully completed a Campaign game in Killerfish Games’ 2017 submarine combat simulation, Cold Waters.

 - 599, 334 total tonnage

 There are, of course, two more Campaigns in Cold Waters, North Atlantic 1984 and North Atlantic 1968.
-Both pit U.S. subs against the Red Navy of the Union of Soviet Socialist Republic, although they are set in two different historical periods.
+Both pit U.S. subs against the Red Navy of the Union of Soviet Socialist Republics, although they are set in two different historical periods.
 North Atlantic 1984 is perhaps the most “Tom Clancy’s Red Storm Rising-like” scenario, since it features warships and aircraft that were in service during the first Reagan Administration.
 I’d guess this would be slightly more difficult than the South China Sea 2000 campaign because the “best” U.S. sub available is the “Flight-I” Los Angeles class, which entered service in 1976.
 Older classes, such as the Sturgeon, Skipjack, and Permit boats, are also present.
 The best subs fielded by the Russians are likely the Alfas and Sierras, and the Kiev-class tactical aviation cruisers and Kirov-class will be available to the Red Fleet as well.